-Every commodity PRA's compliance function should currently be positioning an internal designation likelihood assessment against the Specified Authorised Benchmarks Regime.
-The firms that have done this work will be ready when designation criteria become public — methodologies documented, oversight evidenced, audit trails intact, and a defensible case for the benchmarks they intend to anchor.
-The firms that have not will be retrofitting their compliance architecture against a standard the FCA is actively writing, in a market where the most-referenced commodity prices are being claimed by the administrators who got there first.
+The firms that take that opportunity will be positioned when the designation criteria become available — methodologies documented, oversight evidenced, audit trails intact and a defensible case for the benchmarks they intend to anchor.
+Firms that do not run the risk of retrofitting their compliance architecture against a standard the FCA is actively writing, in a market where the most-referenced commodity prices are being claimed by the administrators who got there first.

-This is not theoretical.
 SABR removes the universal authorisation regime that currently applies to all benchmarks under BMR.
 It introduces a designation framework that will concentrate regulatory recognition around the benchmarks the FCA judges systemically important.
 And it gives the FCA fresh discretion to write the firm-facing requirements for designated administrators — without the Annex II commodity-specific provisions that exist today.
-The administrators who are best prepared to demonstrate compliance maturity will shape what those requirements look like in practice.
+The administrators best prepared to demonstrate compliance maturity will shape what those requirements look like in practice.
 The administrators who are unprepared will be measured against them.

 So what should compliance leadership be thinking about right now?